ARgorithm/toolkit/docs/docs/cli.md

 ### New

 The new subcommand in account creates a new account in the server.
-The account you make will be ``programmer`` account.
-Learn more about `programmer` accounts in [introduction](/).
+The email you will use will be registered as both ``programmer`` account and `user` account.
+Learn more [here](/server#interacting-with-server).

 <div class="termy">
 ```console